HongyuJerryWang/LGP-Tutorials/Tutorial 1 - Configuration and Dataset/README.md

 Here we make our own json file for our configuration.
 The configuration determines the the environment in which LGP will run, including things like the operators used, the values of constants, whether each of the inputs and the outputs is categorical, etc.

-Below is a minimum configuration file, taking advantage of the default parameters implemented in the API.
+Below is a minimum configuration file, taking advantage of the default parameters implemented in the API:

 ```
 {